About the Amputee Program

 - Stop smoking.

-- Work towards achieving or maintaining an ideal body weight.
+- Work towards getting or keeping an ideal body weight.

 - Maintain a regular exercise program.